flemesre/PHYS-449-final-project/Documentations/data.md

 the code at `dlhalos_code/data_processing.py` seems to be referring to https://en.wikipedia.org/wiki/Density_contrast?

+- the way `compute_subbox` works, it is like the simulation is using cyclic boundary conditions?

 - What is the training_simulation folder about?

 `dlhalos_code/data_processing.py` mentions it